 - The ideal room temperature should ideally be 68-72 degrees Fahrenheit

 Swaddling is a great thing for your baby for the first few months (through about 12 weeks) or until your baby is showing signs of rolling over.
 During the newborn phase, swaddling will help your baby feel snug, and swaddles decrease the flailing that results while the Moro Reflex is still at play.
-The Zippy Swaddle is an option that I love because of the easy diaper access and Velcro!
+The Zippy Swaddle is an option that we love because of the easy diaper access and super easy Velcro closure!

 When fitting a swaddle, be sure to provide enough room for your baby to move his legs so the hip joints can develop normally.
 Also, remember to keep your baby at the right temperature and don’t overdress.
-If it is warm out, can you place baby in a diaper and dress in a short-sleeved onesie if you are using a swaddle, too!
+If it is warm out, you can place the baby in a diaper and dress it in a short-sleeved onesie.

 Practice Makes Progress

-Gives yourself some grace as you walk the path towards teaching sleep.
-And be sure that no matter how much you practice great sleep habits that you are getting plenty of cuddles in!
+Give yourself some credit as you walk a sometimes hard path towards learning about your little one’s best sleep.
+And be sure that you are giving plenty of cuddles along the way.

 Brittney Stefanic is a certified whole-family certified sleep consultant and founder of Sleeper Teachers®.
 She gets that with a new bundle of joy at home, you are likely just starting to gear up on sleep knowledge.
 As an educator, she believes in the power of teaching and loves to support families in meeting their sleep goals through her customized sleep plans.
 You can follow the teachers on Pinterest, Instagram, TikTok, and Facebook @sleeperteachers for access to free sleep tips and tricks and other opportunities for sleep Q&A sessions.